 When did Rolex put the Superlative Chronometer Officially Certified on its timepieces?
 Since 1951, Rolex has identified its models as Superlative Chronometer Officially Certified, indicating that the models meet and exceed current COSC standards.

 ROLEX takes it one step further by undergoing an additional round of testing and fine-tuning.
 In addition to obtaining the COSC certification, Rolex fine-tunes the movement until it achieves an accuracy of -2/+2 seconds per day.
 Rolex refers to this level of precision as a 'Superlative Chronometer Officially Certified'.
 Inscribed on Rolex timepiece dials is a phrase that describes this distinction: Superlative Chronometer Officially Certified.
 In modern Rolex, accuracy is twice as high as in COSC Chronometers.
+If you're looking for more information on Rolex Milgauss price, be sure to check out this article.

 Rolex will service an authentic Rolex without papers.
 The Rolex has a serial number on the side of the Oyster case.
 The model and movement of the timepiece are identified by the number engraved on the case.
 The timepiece also contains a serial number that is unique.
 A serial number can be used to monitor the product's history and identify the product's initial configuration.